Jeremy enjoys reviewing cinema and television when not working as a chemist.

 "A Tale of Two Sisters" and "The Uninvited"

-2003's horror-drama A Tale of Two Sisters received many accolades and remains the one and only Korean film ever played in American theaters.
+2003's horror-drama A Tale of Two Sisters received many accolades and became the first Korean film to be screened in American theaters.
 Six years later, America adapted the movie into The Uninvited, another scary movie I highly recommend.

 Focusing on the conflict between two loving sisters and their stern stepmothers, both movies offer tense experiences and engaging plot twists while refraining from the gratuitous gore and sex scenes often found in horror films.
 But while the two contain similar plots, the characters, settings, and storylines diverge, making them far from identical—which reigns supreme?
 Without delving into spoilers, here are the pros and cons of A Tale of Two Sisters and The Uninvited!